 It was in the Islamic period that silk first became a common fabric in West Asia.
 During the Roman and Sassanian Empires, only people in China knew how to make silk cloth.
 If you wanted to wear silk clothes you had to get a trader to bring them all the way from China.
 So they were very expensive.

 About 650 AD, however, people in West Asia started a local silk industry.
 Soon silk became much cheaper, and so more people wore it.
 The new steel needles from China also made silk embroidery possible.
 And the traders of the Islamic empire did good business selling the silk clothes to the people of France, England, Italy and Germany, where mulberry trees would not grow because it was too cold.
 In exchange, Islamic people bought wool cloth from northern Europe, shipped through Florence and Venice.

-In order to produce more cloth faster, spinners somewhere in Asia invented the spinning wheel in the 1200s AD.
+In order to produce more yarn faster, spinners somewhere in Asia invented the spinning wheel in the 1200s AD.
 With the spinning wheel, you could spin faster and make cloth more cheaply than before.